mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 the first Patroni node starts.

 WARNING:
-This can be destructive and lead the cluster into a bad state, make sure you stop all Patroni services as part of these steps.
+This is a destructive process and may lead the cluster into a bad state.
+Make sure that you have a healthy backup before running this process.

 The procedure for resetting the Patroni state in Consul is: